pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * sudo rpm -ivh python3-3.7.11-1.rpm
 * yum list installed | grep python
 * repoquery -l rh-python38-python-devel
+*  dpkg-query -L libssh2-1
+*  If you have fatal conflicts you may need to wget packages and do rpm -Uvh *.rpm
 ## 6.2.
 AIX
 ### 6.2.1. system administration
 * PTFs come from IBM's "Fix Central", while the GA images (with the embedded licenses) come from either Passport Advantage